Intermesh/groupoffice-docs/using/email.rst

 E-mail -> Settings -> Accounts -> Double click account.

 Here you must upload a PCSK12 (``*.p12``) certificate.
-For security reasons, you must enter your Group-Office password here.
-Group-Office will verify that the Group-Office password does not match the PCSK12 password file.
+For security reasons, you must enter your GroupOffice password here.
+GroupOffice will verify that the GroupOffice password does not match the PCSK12 password file.
 A PCSK12 file without a password will also not be accepted.

 .. figure:: /_static/using/email/smime-account-settings.jpg
    :width: 100%